 This past year I became a 4Ocean Ambassador.
-Now I could try to explain to you what 4Ocean is an does, but this video does a better job then I ever could.
+Now I could try to explain to you what 4Ocean is and does, but this video does a better job than I ever could.

-As I’ve mention many many times in this blog, I’ve always been environmentally aware, but living in Hawaii really opened my eyes, especially to ocean health and plastic pollution.
+As I’ve mentioned many many times in this blog, I’ve always been environmentally aware, but living in Hawaii really opened my eyes, especially to ocean health and plastic pollution.
 Walking the beaches, every morning I could see the microplastics that washed up on shore.
-It was disgusting and heart breaking.
+It was disgusting and heartbreaking.
 That’s around the time I discovered 4Ocean and that is why I was so excited to become an ambassador for a company trying to make a change.